 This page will be updated periodically as we learn about funding opportunities related to COVID-19.
 On June 29, ARM released a new Technology Project Call soliciting proposals for COVID-19 related projects to help the U.S. Department of Defense respond to the COVID-19 pandemic and future pandemics.
-This Project Call has now closed and the ARM Team with our Government Partners are working to review the proposals with an expected project period of performance start date on August 20, 2020.
+This Project Call has now closed and you can read about our selected projects here.

 In spring, ARM Members participated in a NIST call for technology and workforce proposals related to mitigating COVID-19.
 The call for these proposals closed on April 20, 2020 and, despite the short turnaround time, we received more than 70 highly competitive project proposals.
 More than half a dozen ARM staff and our government partners worked to thoroughly review these proposals using the articulated NIST criteria: Rationality and Merit, Potential Immediate Impact, Resources, and Budget.
 From this project call, a technology project from ARM Member Wilder Systems was selected for funding.

 Interested in receiving more updates about COVID-19 and learning more about funding opportunities?
 Email [email protected] to join and become part of this important effort to secure our nation’s future through innovations in technology and workforce development.